mildred/doc/README.md

 Same as `cp` but the synchronisation is bidirectional. `sync` takes care not to copy over and over the conflict files.

+### `doc resolve [-rm] FILE`

+Mark the `FILE` as resolved using its current content.
+Alternatives are removed only if `-rm` is specified, otherwise they loose their link with the original file.

 ### `doc restore -a|FILE`